 Karnataka: Former minister Vaijanath Patil passes away

 Bengaluru, Nov 02: Former Karnataka Minister Vaijanath Sangappa Patil passed away on Saturday.
 He was 82 years old.
-Patil was a minister in both Ramakrishna Hegde's and HD Deve Gowda's government.
+Patil was a minister in both Ramakrishna Hegde's and H D Deve Gowda's government.

 Patil hailed from Bidar, but had settled down in Kalaburagi district.
 Patil was elected MLA from Chincholi constituency two times and MLC from Gulbarga constituency.
-Politically, He was associated with both Janata Dal and Congress.
+Politically, he was associated with both Janata Dal and Congress.
 In 1994, when he was a minister in Deve Gowda's cabinet, Patil was in Janata Dal.
-Towards the later part of his political career, Patil was also associated with the BJP.
+Towards the latter part of his political career, Patil was also associated with the BJP.

 He was known for his fight for special status to the Kalyana (Hyderabad-Karnataka) region.
 He was vocal in his demands and led many agitations.